lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 end
 ```

-2.Inside of an instance method: self refers to the instance on which the instance method was called
+2. Inside of an instance method: self refers to the instance on which the instance method was called.

   2.1 self is not mandatory:
 ```ruby